Sighillrob/CloudEngine/README.md

 [gevent-socketio][gevent-socketio] library for implementing real time communication channels, which are the basis of current push notifications system. gevent-socketio is the python port of the popular [socket.io][socket.io] library.
+For storage we use a combination of relational database (MySQL, PostgreSQL) and a NoSQL db (Currently mongodb).
+Ideally, we'd like to move completely to a NoSQL db.
+But we want to leverage a lot of django goodies and there is no elegant way to retain that while migrating to NoSQL.
+CloudEngine uses [django-rest-framework][django-rest] for providing REST interfaces to services.

 Client libraries